Vini2/Vini2/README.md

 My current research work is focused on algorithms and computational models related to construction of metagenome-assembled genomes (MAGs).
 Metagenomics involves the study of various genetic material obtained from the genomes found in microbial communities.
 A microbial community can contain a large number of organisms.
 My work focuses on developing methods and tools to investigate the taxonomic structure of a given metagenomic sample.

-- 🔭 I’m currently working on computational methods to resolve bacteriophage genomes
+- 🔭 I’m currently working on computational methods to resolve viral genomes
 - 🌱 I’m currently learning graph algorithms and flow decomposition techniques
 - 📫 How to reach me: viji.mallawaarachchi@gmail.com
 - 🏠 Check out my personal website: https://vijinimallawaarachchi.com